MarcCollado/collado-io/src/markdown/work/index.md

 excerpt: null
 ---

-Despite _work_ doesn't fully capture the essence of this page — since it aims to showcase both companies I've been professionally involved with, but also random side-projects of mine — I must admit, I couldn't find a better signifier.
+Despite _work_ doesn't fully capture the essence of this page — since it aims to showcase both companies I've been professionally involved with, but also random side projects of mine — I must admit, I couldn't find a better signifier.

 Before you jump in though, here's a little bit of context on some of the projects: